pilardi/git-llm-utils/README.md

 # git-llm-utils

-Git hooks powered by LLMs: automatically generate meaningful commit messages based on your staged changes.
+Git hooks powered by LLMs: automatically generate meaningful commit messages based on your changes.

 ## What it does

 - Uses a Git hook (e.g. [`prepare-commit-msg`](prepare-commit-msg.sample)) to capture the staged diff.
-- Sends the diff to a configured LLM.
+- Sends the diff to a configured LLM such as a model in ollama or groq.
-- Inserts the generated summary as your commit message — ready to review or modify.
+- Inserts the summary of your changes as your commit message — ready to review or modify.
 - Helps you maintain clean, consistent, human-readable commit history without manual effort.

 ## Why use it